 Nope.
 They're literally picked and packed within hours so they retain most of their nutrients.
 Research on canned peaches shows they have about the same nutrition content as fresh peaches.

 Most come from family-owned farms in central California, and my dear, sweet friends at Pacific Coast Producers.
 They grow and can fruit and tomatoes for most of the country.

-Besides peaches, all you’ll need for this easy salad are some toasted pecans (splurge on the candied ones if you like!), sunflower seeds, goat cheese (or feta if you prefer), and some lovely fresh mixed greens.
+Besides peaches, all you'll need for this easy salad are some toasted pecans (or if you have some of my Baked Hot Honey Nut Clusters on hand use those!), sunflower seeds, goat cheese (or feta if you prefer), and some lovely fresh mixed greens.
 I also added a sprinkle of fresh raspberries for a pop of color.

 Peaches and Greens Salad with Raspberry Vinaigrette

 - ¾ cup raspberries fresh or frozen, thawed

 - 6 tablespoons olive oil

 - 1 tablespoon fresh lemon juice